-Professor Barney researches and publishes in the areas of 18th-century British studies, critical and cultural theory, gender studies, and film.
+Professor Barney researches and publishes in the areas of 18th-century British Plots of Enlightenment: Education and the Novel in Eighteenth-Century Englandstudies, critical and cultural theory, gender studies, and film.
 He is currently working on several projects, including Sublimations, a book-length study of the links between early modern medical thinking and representations of sublimity in 18th-century literature; an essay on Edmund Burke's revision of contemporaneous ocular physiology; and a collection of interviews with the filmmaker David Lynch.
 He teaches graduate courses on 18th-century fiction, philosophy, and criticism, and contemporary critical theory; and undergraduate courses on cultural studies, 18th-century British literature, and film.

 Plots of Enlightenment: Education and the Novel in Eighteenth-Century England.
 Stanford: Stanford University Press, 1999.

 Rhetorics of Plague, Early and Late, co-edited with Helene Scheck, a special issue of The Journal for Early Modern Cultural Studies 10.2 (Fall/Winter 2010).